Update on WHMIS Amendments to Align with GHS Revisions 7 & 8

 Specific Target Organ Toxicity – Single Exposure – Category 3

-Addition to and/or correction of the classification criteria
+Addition to and/or correction of the classification criteria.

 SDS Amendments